QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 We have now seen that

 1. heavy tails are frequent in economics and
-2. the Law of Large Numbers fails when tails are very heavy.
+2. the law of large numbers fails when tails are very heavy.

 But what about in the real world?
 Do heavy tails matter?